dsgriffin/opensea-sales-twitter-bot/README.md

 - **ACCESS_TOKEN_SECRET** - Your Twitter App's Access Token Secret
 - **OPENSEA_COLLECTION_SLUG** - The OpenSea collection name you wish to track (e.g. `niftydudes`)

+## Tweet Content

+By default, in the tweet itself I am including an image of the item that was sold, the name of the item, the price in both ETH & USD, an external link if one exists + a couple of hashtags.
+Check out the [OpenSea Events API](https://docs.opensea.io/reference#retrieving-asset-events) and include whatever extra properties you'd like (such as seller/buyer addresses etc.).

 ## Useful Resources

 If you are having trouble setting up your Twitter Developer project, Heroku project etc. the following resources may be of use